Complexity of Unknotting of Trivial 2-knots: Finite presentations of .

-Recall that the group that has the finite presentation with two generators and one relator $<x_1, x_2\vert x_1^{x_2}=x_1^2>$ is called the Baumslag-Solitar group.
+The group presented by $\langle x_1, x_2\vert x_1^{x_2}=x_1^2 \rangle$ is called the Baumslag-Solitar group.
 (Here and below we use the standard notation $x^y$ for $yxy^{-1}$.)
-Note that for each $m$ ${x_1}^{{x_2}^m}={x_1}^{2^m}$, and therefore the commutator $w_m=[{x_1}^{{x_2}^m}, x_1]=e$.
-However, one needs to apply the relation $\sim 2^m$ times in order to demonstrate this fact in the most obvious way.
+Note that for each $m$, ${x_1}^{{x_2}^m}={x_1}^{2^m}$, and therefore the commutator $w_m=[{x_1}^{{x_2}^m}, x_1]=e$.
+However, one needs to apply the relation $C \cdot 2^m$ (where $C$ is independent of $m$) times in order to demonstrate this fact in the most obvious way.
 In fact, it is well-known that there is no essentially shorter way to write $w_m$ as a product of the conjugates of the relator and its inverse.
 In other words, the Dehn function of the Baumslag-Solitar group is (at least) exponential.
-A proof of this fact can be found in [G] (and a sketch of another simpler proof using van Kampen diagrams can be found in [S]).
-The idea of the proof in the paper of Gersten is that the Baumslag-Solitar group is an HNN-extension and, therefore, the realization complex of the finite presentation will be aspherical.
+A proof of this fact can be found in \cite{gersten1} (and a sketch of another simpler proof using van Kampen diagrams can be found in \cite{sapir}).
+The idea of the proof in the paper of Gersten is that the realization complex of the finite presentation will be aspherical.
 (Recall that the realization complex of a finite presentation has one $1$-dimensional cell corresponding to each generator of the group and one $2$-cell for each relator of the group.)
-So, its universal covering will be contractible, and, in particular, will have the trivial second homology group.
+So, its universal covering will be contractible, and, in particular, will have trivial second homology group.
 Therefore, there will be a unique way to fill each null homologous $1$-chain in the universal covering by a $2$-chain.
-Each way to represent $w_m$ as the product of conjugates of the relator and its inverse corresponds to a filling of the lift of the loop corresponding to $w_m$ in the realization complex to its universal covering.
-Therefore, it must have the same number of $2$-cells counted with multiplicities as the filling corresponding to the obvious presentation of $w_m$ as a product of conjugates of the relator and its inverse.
-It remains only to check that $2$-cells in the universal covering that correspond to the obvious representaion of $w_m$ as the product of conjugates of the relator and its inverse do not cancel.
-Of course, the same proof implies that for each $N$ any representation of $w_m^N$ as a product of conjugates of the relator and its inverse has at least $\sim N 2^m$ terms.
+Each representation of $w_m$ as a product of conjugates of the relator and its inverse corresponds to a filling of the lift of the loop spelling out $w_m$ in the realization complex to its universal covering.
+Therefore, it must have the same number of $2$-cells counted with multiplicities as the number of conjugates in any presentation of $w_m$ as a product of conjugates of the relator and its inverse.
+It remains only to check that $2$-cells in the universal covering that correspond to the factors in the obvious representation of $w_m$ do not cancel, which can be done using the theory of normal forms in HNN-extensions.
+The same proof implies that for each $N$ any representation of $w_m^N$ as a product of conjugates of the relator and its inverse has at least $C \cdot N 2^m$ terms (because the number of cells in the $2$-chain also multiplies by $N$).